Coordinator, Development/Executive Administration

 - Comfort interacting with high-level donors and patrons

-- Strong organizational, problem-solving, and project management skills; attention to detail
+- Strong organizational, problem-solving, and project management skills

 The physical demands listed below are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.